NUBagciLab/LUMINA/README.md

 Please download LUMINA_PNG, Benign_Cases.xlsx, and Malign_Cases.xlsx, then put the two xlsx files under LUMINA_PNG.
 Other files are provided for reference.

+# (Optional) To harmonize LUMINA dataset (generate LUMINA and LUMINA_PNG using LUMINA_RAW):

+    python harmonize.py --data-path PATH_TO_LUMINA_RAW -o ./LUMINA

 # Training and Testing
-In each task (Diagnosis, BIRADS, Density), run
+In each task (Diagnosis, BIRADS, Density), go to the corresponding folder then run

     ./main.sh [-model model_name] [-input_size size] [-data_path data_path]